pjoon/sweng/ReadMe.txt

-This is first java program for git
+This is first java progrm for git